-- When conducting every recruitment process, at least one member of SLT who has attended the Safer Recruitment training would always be on the panel.
+- When conducting every recruitment process, all members of SLT have attended Safer Recruitment training.

 - All visitors to school are signed in at reception and accompanied by a member of staff whilst in school.
 Regular visitors who have been DBS checked and completed full induction do not always have a member of staff with them.

 - Visiting professionals/supply staff are asked to show photographic identification prior to entering school and their DBS details would be confirmed by their employer.

 - All adults who collect children from school at any point in the school day must be on the contact list in the office or have an agreed arrangement with staff before they leave.

 - All permanent members of staff have photographic ID for swipe-card entry

 - All entry points into the building are safeguarded with self-locking security doors with electronic fobs or keypads, the codes of which are changed regularly

 - The PSHCE curriculum teaches children how to look after themselves and to keep safe and identifies safe adults beyond the family to confide in at times of distress or identified danger

 - Online Safety is taught within the Computing curriculum with regular reminders and is continually referred back to during a variety of lessons.

 - All staff employed by Liscard Primary focus on the well-being of the children and are aware of the need to listen to and respect the views of all.